jsuarezruiz/xamarin-forms-goodlooking-UI/README.md

 ### Features:

-- ListView to Timeline
+- ListView to Timeline.
-- Custom ViewCell
+- Custom ViewCell.

 ### More information: